Mental Health Facilities Richland County, SC

 Prisma Health Richland Springs

-Prisma Health Richland Springs is one of mental health facilities in Richland County, South Carolina, located at 11 Medical Park, 3301 Harden Street, 29203 zip code.
+Prisma Health Richland Springs is a mental health center in Richland County, South Carolina, located at 11 Medical Park, 3301 Harden Street, 29203 zip code.
 Prisma Health Richland Springs provides hospital inpatient treatment.
-Prisma Health Richland Springs provides integrated dual diagnosis disorder treatment, activity therapy and psychotropic medication to seniors 65 or older, adults and young adults.
-Prisma Health Richland Springs also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services provided at Prisma Health Richland Springs include family psychoeducation, suicide prevention services and case management.
+Prisma Health Richland Springs offers behavior modification, cognitive behavioral therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, adults and young adults.
+Prisma Health Richland Springs also supports people requiring dual diagnosis treatment and people with serious mental illness.
+More services available at Prisma Health Richland Springs include family psychoeducation, case management and suicide prevention services.

 Learn More